 Unlike during Pride Month, there probably won’t be any parades to celebrate LGBT History Month.
 However, there are other events to attend that emphasize education, discussion and remembrance.
 Look for lectures, museum exhibits, art shows and more during October for opportunities to celebrate.

 Ultimately, LGBT History Month is about filling educational gaps.
-Books, documentaries and academic journals are all great places to start learning more about LGBT people in history, but conversation is valuable too.
+Books, documentaries and academic journals are all great places to start learning more about LGBT people in history, but the conversation is valuable too.
 Take a moment this month to learn something about LGBT history, to listen to the lived experience of LGBT people and to make new, unexpected connections between the past and the present.